 Photo: Bella Madison, NJ / Christy Nicole Photography

-For those who are thinking this and wondering how to travel back in time to secure such a piece — please.
-There’s no need for anyone to put themselves through that.
+But there’s no need for anyone to put themselves through that.
 We’ve got some much better ideas.

 This article covers a ton of mother-of-the-groom (and mother-of-the-brides are welcome here, too!) options.